knordin/HelloFlask/README.markdown

 # JaSON

+## Getting Started on building a web app using Oracle DB with JSON functionality
+## An introduction

 The JaSON application is a template web application that extends Flask, a lightweight microframework for Python.
 The demo uses Twitter Bootstrap for style, Oracle DB for the database, and SQL Alchemy for easy DB connectivity.

 JaSON was built to be a simple demo that showcases how using JSON as a document store with Oracle DB 12c provides a flexible and scalable development environment, even for novice web developers.
 In this document, we’ll walk you through how to install and setup the demo application, the general file structure, some details about the tech stack, and a summary of the JSON functionality it showcases.